wagtail/wagtail/docs/topics/writing_templates.md

 ## User Avatar

-This tag retrieves the correct avatar URL for a specified user, displaying either the user's uploaded profile image, their Gravatar image, or the default profile picture, depending on the site settings.
+This tag retrieves the correct avatar URL for a specified user, displaying either the user's uploaded profile image, their Gravatar image, or the default profile picture, depending on the app settings.

 ```html+django
 {% load wagtailadmin_tags %}